ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 ## Related content
 * [Serverless Computing](https://www.ibm.com/cloud/learn/serverless)
 * {{site.data.keyword.appid_short}} provides a default configuration to help with the initial set up of your identity providers.
 Prior to publishing your app, [update the configuration to your own credentials](https://{DomainName}/docs/services/appid?topic=appid-social#social).
 You will also be able to [customize the login widget](https://{DomainName}/docs/services/appid?topic=appid-login-widget#login-widget).

-* When you create an OpenWhisk Swift action with a Swift source file(.swift files under `actions` folder), it has to be compiled into a binary before the action is run.
-Once done, subsequent calls to the action are much faster until the container that holds your action is purged.
-This delay is known as the cold-start delay.
-  To avoid the cold-start delay, you can compile your Swift file into a binary and then upload to OpenWhisk in a zip file.
-As you need the OpenWhisk scaffolding, the easiest way to create the binary is to build it within the same environment it runs in. refer [Package an Action as a Swift executable](https://{DomainName}/docs/openwhisk?topic=cloud-functions-creating-swift-actions#creating-swift-actions) for further steps.
-{: swift}